confluentinc/ksql/design-proposals/klip-33-key-format.md

 ### Schema inference

-The introduction of key formats that support schema inference, i.e. loading the key schema from the schema registry, introduces some edge cases we must account for.
+The introduction of key formats that support schema inference, i.e. loading the key schema from the schema registry, introduces an edge cases we must account for: key-less streams.

 kqlDB already supports 'partial schemas', where the value format supports schema inference and the user explicitly provides the key definition: